vpik009/Data-Structures-in-Python/README.md

 # About
-    A repository containing four folders related to algorithms and data structures
+    A repository containing four folders related to data structures & algorithms